LGBTQ culture in Prague

 The annual Prague Pride was established in 2011.
 Prague is also a host of the Mezipatra Queer Film Festival.

 According to Frommer's, the Vinohrady neighborhood is "particularly gay-friendly".
 Lonely Planet says, "Prague is a relatively tolerant destination for gay and lesbian travellers".

+For those who are critical of the commercial and mainstream aspect of the main Prague Pride, Alt*Pride, organized at the same time in August, is another way to get involved.
+Alt*Pride’s aim is also to explore crucial issues, such as ethnicity and class, which unfortunately are not given as much attention at the main pride event.